UofT-DSI/deep_learning_topics/slides-resources/06-commercial_applications.md

 <br/>

-- Hundreds of DL models have played a role in:
+- DL models have played a role in:
   1. identifying potential target proteins associated with IPF, and
   2. identifying molecules that could disrupt the activity of a target protein